Loading...

 We verify the following for every tenant: Employer references -or accountant if self-employed / main client if no accountant-; Affordability test with proof of income; Proof of addresses (3 years whenever possible); Landlord references; Proof of address (three years whenever possible; Proof of ID.
 We also carry out a credit check on the applicant to verify credit history and CCJ history.

-A guarantor is required when any of the references above is missing or unsatisfactory, or when the applicants are DSS or in receipt of housing benefit, and provided we have the landlord's consent to proceed with the applicant.
+A guarantor is required when any of the references above are missing or unsatisfactory, and provided we have the landlord's consent to proceed with the applicant.

 +